 Below is a short description of a few highlights of this year’s planned events:

-Australia: Slow Food Mildura’s River Soiree
+Australia: Food Mildura’s River Soiree

-Slow Food Mildura celebrates Terra Madre Day with a twilight cruise along the Murray River.
+Food Mildura celebrates Terra Madre Day with a twilight cruise along the Murray River.
 Young chefs from leading Mildura restaurants are being challenged to create dishes for a menu with produce from local farmers using regional and indigenous ingredients.
-The iconic Australian river fish, the Murray Cod will feature on the menu coinciding with Slow Food Milduras recent nomination of the endangered species to the Ark of Taste.
-Slow Food Mildura aims to preserve the tradition of eating the mighty Murray Cod by applauding restaurants, which have the fish grace their menus and by introducing chefs to producers.
+The iconic Australian river fish, the Murray Cod will feature on the menu coinciding with Food Milduras recent nomination of the endangered species to the Ark of Taste.
+Food Mildura aims to preserve the tradition of eating the mighty Murray Cod by applauding restaurants, which have the fish grace their menus and by introducing chefs to producers.

 Bangladesh: Conserve Local Foods To Save Local Tradition

 People from the Magura food community and the convivium members are participating in this event, which includes a demonstration followed by a discussion about the effects of chemical agriculture on nature, agricultural diversity and human health.
 Alternative initiatives worldwide, local practices and prospects for local food will be presented.
 The event also involves a cooking competition, recognizing sustainable practitioners who maintain local food diversity.
 The event is a cross-generational meeting involving elderly people who can share their experiences, as well as young farmers who will share their initiatives for protecting farmers’ rights and more.
 The event concludes with a performance on how to resist GM seeds, junk food and climate change effects.

 Food Rio organizes an event against food waste, saving and cooking with food that would otherwise be thrown away and using street market leftovers.